awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-getting-started.md

 #### Export to Data Wrangler Job Notebook<a name="data-wrangler-getting-started-export-notebook"></a>

-When you export your data flow using a **Data Wrangler job**, a Jupyter Notebook is automatically created\.
+When you export your data flow using a **Data Wrangler job**, the process automatically creates a Jupyter Notebook\.
 This notebook automatically opens in your Studio instance and is configured to run a SageMaker processing job to run your Data Wrangler data flow, which is referred to as a Data Wrangler job\.

 1. Save your data flow\.
 Select **File** and then select **Save Data Wrangler Flow**\.